Enterprising Mind of the Year Award

 -

 The above application process will be used to select a shortlist.
-Shortlisted applicants will then be invited to present their proposal at a live Pecha Kucha finale event on 22nd March 2023.
-A training session for the Pecha Kucha will be provided to all shortlisted applicants on 16th March 2023.
+Shortlisted applicants will then be invited to present their proposal at a live Pecha Kucha finale event.
+A training session for the Pecha Kucha will be provided to all shortlisted applicants the previous week.

 1. Entries will be judged by a panel of five people including: